GovTechSG/adex-ug/User Guide/Dashboard.md

 Join team request is now sent to Team admin for approval,Team request **status=Pending**.

-User join one or more teams within your organisation. **For example**, a GovTech member can join to any Govtech team.
+User join one or more teams within the same organisation. **For example**, a GovTech member can join to any Govtech team.

 User join to other organisation team. **For example**, a Govtech member can join to any NEA team, Govtech member need to wait for NEA to approve.